Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 Jim Bland

-Jim Bland is a product tester and World Cup downhill mechanic.
-His chosen riding genre is hard to pinpoint and regularly varies from e-bike-assisted shuttle runs to cutting downcountry laps, so has a wide experience of tires.
+Jim Bland is a product tester and World Cup downhill mechanic based in North Yorkshire, England, but working worldwide.
+Jim’s chosen riding genre is hard to pinpoint and regularly varies from e-bike-assisted shuttle runs one day, to cutting downcountry laps the next.

 Graham Cottingham